 We recommend you pack comfortable and lightweight shorts for both men and women.
 For women, you can wear shorts or skirts in most Turkish beach towns but try to avoid ones that are too revealing.

-It is also more acceptable to wear tank tops or sleeveless shirts in beach destinations, though you may want to carry a shawl to cover up when you walk around the towns.
+It is also more acceptable to wear tank tops or sleeveless shirts in beach destinations, though you may want to carry a shawl to cover up when you want to leave the beach and walk around the promenades.

 It’s important to note that these recommendations are specifically for beach resorts and coastal areas in Turkey, and in resorts they will usually have their own rules and dress codes – so be sure to check with where you’re staying if they have their own rules.